Ryan Kalil: Carolina Panthers

 Pre-draft predictions turned out to be correct, as Kalil was selected in the second round of the draft with the 59th pick by the Carolina Panthers.
 He was the first center to be selected in the 2007 draft and joined his teammate from the USC Trojans, Dwayne Jarrett, who the Panthers also selected in the second round.

 In 2007, Kalil started three games at center.

 In 2008, Kalil was named the full-time starter at center.
 He started in all 12 games that he appeared, missing four games due to injury.

-In 2011, Kalil received a franchise tag from the Carolina Panthers.
+In 2011, Kalil received a franchise tag from the Panthers.

 On August 19, 2011, the Panthers signed Kalil to a six-year $49 million deal, making him the highest paid center in NFL history.
 He was selected to the Pro Bowl as the starting center of the NFC team.
+He was ranked 99th by his fellow players on the NFL Top 100 Players of 2012.

 On February 7, 2016, Kalil was part of the Panthers team that played in Super Bowl 50.
 In the game, the Panthers fell to the Denver Broncos by a score of 24–10.

-It was announced on December 23, 2015 that Kalil was one of ten players on the Carolina Panthers voted into the 2016 Pro Bowl, making it his fifth appearance.
+It was announced on December 23, 2015, that Kalil was one of ten players on the Carolina Panthers voted into the 2016 Pro Bowl, making it his fifth appearance.
 He could not play in the Pro Bowl due to the Panthers appearance in Super Bowl 50.
 For the 2015 season, PFF rated Kalil as the third-best run-blocking center in the NFL.
 He was ranked 79th by his fellow players on the NFL Top 100 Players of 2016.

 On June 6, 2016, Kalil signed a two-year extension with the Panthers.
 He had been dealing with a shoulder injury for several weeks before leaving the Week 11 game against the New Orleans Saints.
 He was placed on injured reserve on November 29, 2016, ending his season.

 In 2017, Kalil started only six games after dealing with a neck injury for most of the season.

 On December 31, 2018, Kalil announced his retirement from the NFL after 12 seasons.